 The Spencer 35 is a semi-custom bluewater cruiser designed by John Brandlmayr.
-Many of them have made offshore passages, including the well known ?Whisper? owned by noted author Hal Roth.
-There were 64 hulls produced in Canada by Spencer Boats Limited during a production run that lasted more than twenty years.
+Many of them have made offshore passages, including the well known WHISPER owned by noted author Hal Roth.
+There were 64 hulls produced in Canada by Spencer Boats Ltd during a production run that lasted more than twenty years.

 Spencer Boats began production of moulded fibreglass sailboats in 1958 with the Spencer 28.
 The yard was located on Canada?s west coast, in the town of Richmond, British Columbia.
 Eventually, the line of sailboats grew to include numerous models up to 53 feet in length.
 The most popular was the Spencer 35, introduced in 1962.

 The popularity of the Spencer 35 was no doubt helped by several books written by Hal Roth.
 These books, classics of early cruising literature, described the adventures of Hal and Margaret Roth aboard their Spencer 35 WHISPER, which was built for the Roths in 1966.